 Type A, B, and D papers can be accepted for either oral or poster presentation.

-Just like last years, there will be prizes for the best type A paper (regular paper), the best demonstration, the best type D paper (thesis abstract).
+Just like last years, there will be prizes for the best type A paper (regular paper), the best demonstration and the best type D paper (thesis abstract).
 This year there will also be two best video awards.

 PREPROCEEDINGS & POSTPROCEEDINGS